datalad-handbook/book/docs/usecases/provenance_tracking.rst

    $ cd artproject

-For his art project, Rob decides to download a mosaic image composed of flowers from Wikimedia, and as a first step extract some of them into individual files to reuse them later.
+For his art project, Rob decides to download a mosaic image composed of flowers from Wikimedia.
+As a first step, he extracts some of the flowers into individual files to reuse them later.
-In order store information on the original source of the picture, he uses the :command:`datalad download-url` command to get the resource straight from the web, but also capture all provenance automatically, and save the resource in his dataset together with a useful commit message:
+He uses the :command:`datalad download-url` command to get the resource straight from the web, but also capture all provenance automatically, and save the resource in his dataset together with a useful commit message: